 Welcome to Panda class!
 We have two groups of children in Panda class, one in the morning and one in the afternoon, and some children who stay all day.

-In Panda class we learn through play, both indoors in our lovely new Nursery, and outside in our amazing outdoor environment.
+In Panda class we learn through play, both indoors in our lovely Nursery, and outside in our amazing outdoor environment.
 As we play we make new friends, learn to take turns and share, listen to instructions, talk about our experiences, explore new things, have a go at new challenges, and most of all, we have fun!

-We always have lots of opportunities for children to look at books and to have a go at mark-making throughout the Nursery session.
+There are always have lots of opportunities for children to look at books and to have a go at mark-making throughout the Nursery session.

 Understanding the World

 As a part of the Curiosity Approach, the children will have the opportunity to explore 'real' objects and natural materials.
 These may be in the form of Treasure Baskets or Loose Parts.
 The children may choose to build or create pictures with the materials; they may make small worlds for dolls and play people.
 The opportunities are endless.

 In our creative area there are lots of resources available to the children to explore painting, drawing, collaging, fixing and joining materials.

 In our malleable area, the children have the opportunity to handle and explore playdough, using their hands and different tools to mould and shape the dough.

 There are also musical instruments in the investigation area, which the children play as they sing familiar songs.

 In the home corner and small world and construction area the children use their imagination and make up stories as they play together.